LUCK FAVORS THE WELL PREPARED

 WHAT TO TAKE ON THE RIDE

 Helmets are obligatory, of course.
 In the least, take what you'd take on any ride: a spare tube (or two), tire levers, pump or inflators, and a water bottle or two.
 I always take a snack, in the least a couple of "energy" bars, perhaps even a little prosciutto and cheese sandwich.
 The feeding stations offer sandwiches, fruit, little cakes and tarts, water, and Enervit or similar electrolyte drinks, which are referred to as sali, meaning "salts."
 However, they could run out of sandwiches, and I recall one year when the organizers of the GF Campagnolo forgot to set up the feeding station at the designated location on the short course!
 Fortunately, I had my own food, but others were not so (over) prepared.
 Events in the mountains, even in the heart of the summer, require some forethought and careful preparation.
 The Sportful Dolomiti Race (ex GF Campagnolo), usually held on the third weekend in June, is famous for cold and bad weather; riders on the long course have encountered snow on the passes, and the course has even had to be shortened on several occasions.
-The Granfondo Pinarello, on the other hand, is known for scorching temperatures and high humidity, and in spite of numerous feeding stations, I'd always found that two water bottles were a necessity.
-I recall going through 6 bottles or more in the 130 km (80 mile) event, and I wouldn't have wanted to run out of water before the next stop.
+Summer in Italy can mean scorching temperatures and high humidity, and even if there are numerous feeding stations, two water bottles are advise.
+I recall going through 6 bottles or more in the 130 km (80 mile) GF Pinarello, and I wouldn't have wanted to run out of water before the next stop.
 And don't forget the sun screen.

 • Event organizers will often post the weather predictions and any weather advisories riders should know about, so there's no excuse to be unprepared.
 The Maratona dles Dolomites, for one, will text you the weather report if you sign up for this service.